cnabio/cnab-spec/103-bundle-runtime.md

 In the example above, the CNAB runtime creates a file at `/var/run/greeting.txt` whose content (if not overridden) is `hello`.
 If an empty string is provided as the parameter value, the file must still be created.

 A `path` MUST be absolute.
-But in the event that a CNAB runtime receives a relative path, it MUST treat the file as if it were the root path were prepended.
+But in the event that a CNAB runtime receives a relative path, it MUST treat the file as if the root path were prepended.
 Thus `var/run/greeting.txt` is treated (on Linux/UNIX) as `/var/run/greeting.txt`.
 In the cases where operating system pathing types differ, a CNAB runtime MAY freely translate between absolute pathing structures. `c:\foo.txt`, when passed to a Linux/UNIX system, MAY be translated to `/foo.txt`.
 In this way, multiple invocation images may share parameters regardless of the underlying OS.

 If `destination` contains both a `path` and an `env`, the CNAB runtime MUST provide both.